 In 1996, U.S. immigration reform resulted in a spike in deportees back to the still fragile postwar nations.
 In America, many of the deportees had had contact with U.S. gang culture, and they brought with them those cultural norms.

-It wasn't that the gangs simply picked up and moved south, notes Cruz, who performed surveys in Central America in the 1990s and the 2000s and found that most of the people who joined gangs had never been in the United States.
-It was that the gang mentality found fertile ground.
+It wasn't that gangs simply picked up and moved south, notes Cruz, who performed surveys in Central America in the 1990s and the 2000s which showed that most who joined gangs never came to the U.S. Instead, it was that the gang mentality found fertile ground.

 "Young people found in gangs a way to deal with all the exclusion and inequality they faced in their daily lives," Cruz said.

-The gang problem grew as the government cracked down.
-In prison, the gangs "strengthened up," he said, and instead of "addressing the social problems that provoked people to join the gangs in the first place," law enforcement essentially created a "self-fulfilling prophecy," with a zero tolerance, or "mano dura," approach, only leading to increased gang activity.
+The problem only grew as the government cracked down.
+In prison, the gangs "strengthened up," he said.
+Instead of "addressing the social problems that provoked people to join the gangs in the first place," law enforcement essentially created a "self-fulfilling prophecy," with a zero tolerance, or "mano dura," approach, only leading to increased gang activity.

 The situation further spiraled when an explosion in transnational drug trade hit the region.
 In the past, the trafficking had been concentrated in South America, most notably Colombia, where it moved through the Caribbean into Florida.
 But when the U.S. shut down that route in the mid-1990s, the cartels shifted into Central America and began traveling through Mexico on their way to the States.